 Elizabeth is a Jerusalemite with a Rebbe Nachman-stickered laptop and a melody filling her heart.
 An aspiring “creative soul,” Liz can be found studying Talmud and doodling endlessly in the margins.
 An empathy enthusiast, she is driven equally by curiosity and free coffee.

 Originally from small town Ontario, Emily Zimmer is a passionate creator with a love for writing music, poetry, and stories.
 She enjoys philosophy, coffee, and finding beauty in urban settings.
 Emily currently resides in New York City.

 Merri Ukraincik is a writer, artist, wife, and mother who talks to G-d all the time.
-Her essays have appeared on Tablet and Kveller, in the New York Jewish Week, and elsewhere.
-She is the author of I Live.
+Her essays have appeared on Tablet, The Forward, The Wisdom Daily, and Lilith, and in The New York Jewish Week and other publications.
+She is a columnist at the New Jersey Jewish News and the author of I Live.
 Send Help., a history of the Joint Distribution Committee.
 Find her on her personal website!

 Peter Himmelman is a Jewishly observant, Grammy & Emmy-nominated rock and roll musician, visual artist, author, film composer, and speaker.
 His new book, Let Me Out: Unlock Your Creative Mind and Bring Your Ideas to Life, is available here.
 His latest recording, There Is No Calamity, is available on iTunes.